KauzClay/docs-tap/cartographer-conventions/troubleshooting.hbs.md

 ### Cause

-CA certificate used to secure TLS communications to the Cartographer Conventions webhook pod might have fallen out of sync between the running webhook pod and the certificate configured by the `MutatingWebhookConfiguration` and `ValidatingWebhookConfiguration` resources.
+The CA certificate used to secure TLS communications to the Cartographer Conventions webhook pod might have fallen out of sync between the running webhook pod and the certificate that the `MutatingWebhookConfiguration` and `ValidatingWebhookConfiguration` resources configured.

 ### Solution